MyPillow F-Rated By Better Business Bureau: BBB Pulls Accreditation

 — MyPillow (@MyPillowUSA) July 17, 2015

 USA Today reports that the BBB of Minnesota and North Dakota revoked the accreditations of MyPillow after several attempts at notifying the company about the on-going BOGO deal needing to come to an end.
 They were asked several times put a halt to it, but they did not comply with the requests.
-The company kept offering the MyPillow product for $89.99 and they threw in a second free in the BOGO offer.
+The company kept offering the MyPillow product for $89.99 and they threw in a second one free in the BOGO offer.

 Because MyPillow’s price never changed from the BOGO price, it became the regular price of the pillow and therefore seen as “false advertising.”
 Barb Grieman, who is the Senior Vice President of the Better Business Bureau of Minnesota and North Dakota said that “you can’t offer that sale price for more days during the year than you do the regular price.”
 She reports that the BBB guidelines clearly states this as a criteria to carry a BBB accreditation.